wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

-# Uncertainty-Weighted Multiple Comparisons Method
+# Jo's Weighted Anchors: An Uncertainty-Weighted Multiple Comparisons Method

 A new post-hoc multiple comparisons procedure for one-way ANOVA that allocates significance budget based on how "uncertain" each pairwise comparison is.